The Complete Travel Guide to Mangaia on a Budget© Taniera - Cook Islands Tourism

 Tua’ati Rock Pools

 Visit this stunning little corner of Mangaia at low tide and discover all sorts of marine life clinging onto the jagged rocks!
 With pockets of deep pools to snorkel in, as well as plenty to see through the crystal clear waters on the reef, Tua’ati Rock Pools is well worth exploring.
-Find the small beach, approximately 1.6km (1 mile) south of Babe’s Store in Oneroa.
+Find the small beach, approximately 1.6 km (1 mi) south of Babe’s Store in Oneroa.

 Fish Feeding

-On two opposite ends of the island, find platforms where you can feed the fish (or simply watch fish through the clear waters, if you don’t have any food).
-Atuokoro Landing in the north is a plateau at sea level with pools of fish surrounding it.
-Alternatively, Vai Nato in the south has a raised vantage point above the pools where you can feed the fish from above.
+On two opposite ends of the island, find platforms where you can feed the fish (or watch fish through the clear waters, if you don’t have any food).
+Atuokoro Landing, located in the north, is a plateau at sea level with surrounding pools of fish.
+Alternatively, Vai Nato in the south features a raised vantage point above the pools, allowing you to feed the fish from above.

 Island Lookouts